 Pests are rare when you grow chives indoors.

-The reason is that chives are in fact known to repel pests and bugs due to its smell and aroma.
+Chives repel pests and bugs due to their smell and aroma.

-Chives are in fact known to repel both aphids and Japanese beetles.
+Chives are known to repel both aphids and Japanese beetles.

-Simply read the instructions on the bottle and make sure you spray late in the evening and then again early the next morning.
-(This is a good pattern to remember as it minimizes any potential side-effect on beneficial insects, such as bees, that help pollinate vegetable plants when we grow outdoors.)
+Read the instructions on the bottle and ensure you spray late in the evening and again early the next morning.
+This is an excellent pattern to remember as it minimizes any potential side-effects on beneficial insects, such as bees, that help pollinate vegetable plants when we garden outdoors.

 Great ways to use chives in the kitchen